npgilman/Financial-Analysis/README.md

-# Gilman Analysis Inc
+# Gilman Analysis
- The start of an era.
+Practicing visualizing financial information in a digestible format.